-DATA AND TEAM MANAGEMENT
+DATA MANAGEMENT

-- Does the proposal present a team management plan?
-Does this plan provide adequate details on the project's management structure and mechanisms for integrating the research carried out between/among the collaborating investigators to produce the proposed results? - Is there a Data Management Plan (DMP)?
-Does the proposed DMP describe whether and how data generated in the course of the proposed research will be shared and preserved, and does it describe how data sharing and preservation will enable validation of results, or how results could be validated if data are not shared or preserved? - Does the plan clearly outline how the acquired data (experimental, model code, and/or model output) will be successfully shared with the community and the timeline for that sharing?
-Does the plan include sharing data with the DOE funded Environmental System Science Data Infrastructure for Virtual Ecosystems (ESS-DIVE) data repository? - Does the proposed DMP describe the plan for making all research data displayed in publications resulting from the proposed research open, machine-readable, and digitally accessible to the public at the time of publication? - Does the proposed DMP consult and reference available information about data management resources to be used in the course of the proposed research? - Does the proposed DMP protect confidentiality, personal privacy, personally identifiable information (PII), and U.S. national, homeland, and economic security; recognize proprietary interests, business confidential information, and intellectual property rights; avoid significant negative impact on innovation, and U.S. competitiveness; and otherwise be consistent with all applicable laws, regulations, and DOE orders and policies?
+- Is there a DMP and is it appropriate for the proposed research? - Does the DMP describe whether and how data generated in the course of the proposed research (including data generated by collaborators) will be shared and preserved (including among team members), and does it describe how data sharing and preservation will enable validation of results, or how results could be validated if data are not shared or preserved? - Does the DMP clearly outline how the acquired data (observational, experimental, and/or model output) will be shared with the community and the timeline for that sharing?
+Does the DMP include mirroring data (including data generated by collaborators) with the DOE funded Environmental System Science Data Infrastructure for Virtual Ecosystems (ESS-DIVE) data repository? - Does the proposed DMP describe the plan for making all research data displayed in publications resulting from the proposed research open, machine-readable, and digitally accessible to the public at the time of publication? - Does the proposed DMP consult and reference available information about data management resources to be used in the course of the proposed research?

+• Does the proposed DMP protect confidentiality, personal privacy, personally identifiable information (PII), and U.S. national, homeland, and economic security; recognize proprietary interests, business confidential information, and intellectual property rights; avoid significant negative impact on innovation, and U.S. competitiveness; and otherwise be consistent with all applicable laws, regulations, and DOE orders and policies?